RHFieldProductManagement/openshift-aio/labs/08-deploy-rhacm.md

 EOF
 ~~~

+Once we have the resource yaml created we can apply it to the cluster:

 ~~~bash
 [root@ocp4-bastion ~]# oc create -f acm-multiclusterhub.yaml
 multiclusterhub.operator.open-cluster-management.io/multiclusterhub created
 ~~~

+We can view the status of the multiclusterhub configuration by looking at the mch status:

 ~~~bash
 [root@ocp4-bastion ~]# oc get mch -n open-cluster-management